sig-gis/Liberia_NSC_ForestMonitoringTraining/03_Sampling_Design/02_AREA2_sampling_design.md

 nav_order: 3
 ---

 # Sampling Design using AREA2
 AREA2 (Area Estimation & Accuracy Assessment) is a graphical user interface publicly available in GEE for sampling design.
 It works much the same as the SEPAL tool.
 The difference between the two is more a matter of preference, and the AREA2 has the opportunity to adapted with small code alterations.
 Several sampling design methodologies are included as options.
 Note, the necessary aspects of the tool are available but the repository is no longer being regularly updated.

-See the full ['Read the Docs' website](https://area2.readthedocs.io/en/latest/overview.html) for more details on the tool.
+See the full <a href="https://area2.readthedocs.io/en/latest/overview.html" target="_blank" rel="noopener noreferrer">'Read the Docs' website</a> for more details on the tool.